Artist: The Jesus & Mary Chain

 Never Understand, the just-released second single by music press sensations the Jesus & Mary Chain blasts forth from what might ordinarily be a “study bedroom” were the block not full of art students.
 (The art student had erroneously first read the East Kilbride band’s name as Jesus & The Mary Chain, when their violent early gigs were reported in the NME and the buzz coalesced into legend.)
 From the squall, a grumbling bassline, then a crackling guitar riff and rudimentary drum signature emerge, and an oddly sweet but half-hidden voice makes recognisable words amid the interference.
 It is – to borrow an ugly phrase from a quarter of a century into the future – his latest jam.

 Nodding his hair, he revels in the racket, adoring the way the song’s conventional beauty is deliberately obscured under layers of extraneous din.
-Too young to have heard punk in its purest, pre-commoditised form at its most of creation, he feels blessedly connected to this music at the ground floor.
+Too young to have heard punk in its purest, pre-commoditised form at its creation, he feels blessedly connected to this music at the ground floor.
 Even though the band have already had an indie number one, it had passed the art student by, and Never Understand was his initiation.
 Its three minutes were even more intoxicating than the music-press descriptions hinted at, with their references to the Beach Boys.
 When was the last time an indie guitar band had done an Elvis “uh-huh-hur” and meant it?